ktaylor63/southeast/site/content/articles/refuges-reach-out-to-urban-visitors.md

 These refuges are critical for the Service’s, and the nation’s, future.
 Roughly 80 percent of the U.S. population lives in cities.
 Yet most of the nation’s refuges are located well beyond the bright urban lights and given over to rural pastimes like hunting and fishing.

 In addition, most cities lack green spaces to play, exercise, birdwatch or simply commune with nature.
-And their demographics -- white, black, Hispanic, Asian -- are different than most rural communities.
+And their demographics &mdash; white, black, Hispanic, Asian &mdash; are different than most rural communities.

 {{< figure class="photo-center" src="/images/pages/nancy-fernandez-watches-hawk.jpg" alt="An employee on the bank of a pond looking to a hawk in the blue sky." caption="Nancy Fernandez gazes over a pond at the Pinckney Island National Wildlife Refuge in South Carolina.
 Photo by Dan Chapman, USFWS." >}}

 “We struggle to remain relevant to urban citizens,” reads [a 2011 Fish and Wildlife report](https://www.fws.gov/refuges/pdfs/FinalDocumentConservingTheFuture.pdf).
 Popular refuges translate into more visitors, public support and congressional appropriations.

 “It’s incredibly important to the Fish and Wildlife Service that it has an active constituency with political clout that can go before Congress demanding that their natural values are protected, that the Endangered Species Act is protected and that the Service is adequately funded to achieve its mission,” said Rena Borkhataria, director of the Doris Duke Conservation Scholars Program at the University of Florida.

 ## “Struggle to remain relevant”